ikariiin/PHPHasher/README.md

 ```
   $debug = $hasher->debug();
   echo $debug;
   // If you find always something like 'Oppsie!
-The Hashing You Provided Does Not Exist!!!' type of message, this is because the hashing algorithm you specified when instanciating the class is not present in php
+The Hashing You
+  //Provided Does Not Exist!!!' type of message, this is because the hashing algorithm
+  //you specified when instanciating the class is not present in php
 ```

 ```